This post has been significantly revised and updated in summer of 2019.

 There's really nothing but friction holding the winders in, and losing one will probably result in a light leak on your film.
 (If you do lose one with film in the camera, put a piece of black tape over the hole, and wind it in subdued light with a key) The winder minder slips over the winders and holds them on and is itself held on with two rubber bands.

 Advancing the film.

 Film advance should be smooth if you've gotten the film bays the right size.
 If the film gets a little sticky, loosen with the supply side and then take it up with the take-up.
 Make sure the winders are both tight or you might have a bit of curved film inside the camera.
 By the way, it shouldn't make any difference which is the supply side and which the take up, but if you put the supply on the right, the numbers will be right-side-up in the film counter window.
-For film loading and counting in the 35mm, refer to the original Populist instructions.

 If you're mounted on a sturdy tripod and coordinated enough, advancing with both hands turning the winders at the same time is particularly smooth.